-Fall is a perfect time do plan some leaf activities with preschoolers.
+Fall is a perfect time to plan some leaf activities with preschoolers.
 If you live in a place where the leaves change colors, then you know how magical it feels when this happens.
-Every year I long for the colored leaves lasted longer before they gracefully fall to the ground.
+Every year I long for the colored leaves to last a little bit longer before they gracefully fall to the ground.

 Today I’m showing you some of our absolute FAVORITE leaf activities!
 I hope you’ll try some of them out and let me know which one is your favorite!